fede2cr/portfolio/README.md

 From the start we partnered with the free software and Linux community in Costa Rica by sponsoring events, giving out lectures, participating in installfest, handing out GNU/Linux distributions and welcoming questions from newbie users as well as business owners that were newbie to GNU/Linux.

+Currently Greencore provides support and consulting services to clients from government to private industry, as well as teach to all ages to topics from GNU/Linux server administration, information security, robotics with open hardware.
+We are training partners for Red Hat, Linux Foundation and Oracle, with the only Red Hat Certification Kiosk in Central America.

 - [Greencore's Website](http://www.greencore.co.cr/)

 ## Certifications